Alloyed/lua-lsp/readme.md

 ### Configuration

-lua-lsp reads a few project-level configuration files to do its work.
+tarantool-lsp reads a few project-level configuration files to do its work.

 To configure linting, we read your standard [.luacheckrc][check] file.